-Moving on to another significant development, I learned that a deal was “almost” signed - Big deal, a Meaty deal, a deal with nice implications for investment and jobs.
+Moving on to another significant development, I learned that a deal was “almost” signed – a Big deal, a Meaty deal, a deal with nice implications for investment and jobs.

 The client is excited and rightly so.

-"We could just say a company of such and such a size, based in Saskatchewan.
+But then, “We wouldn’t have to name them,” said the client.
+“We could just say a company of such and such a size, based in Saskatchewan.
 A major mid-sized company in the fertilizer industry.”

 “And when the media call, can we give them any details, yet?”
 I asked, already knowing the answer.